PrairieLearn/PrairieLearn/docs/accessControl.md

 If multiple access rules are satisfied then the highest `credit` value is taken from them.
 Access rules without an explicit `credit` value have credit of 0, meaning they allow viewing of the assessment but not doing questions for credit.

+Access rules can also contain the deprecated `role` property.
+This is now ignored and has no effect.
+Any access rules containing a `role` of `TA` or `Instructor` should be deleted.
+Course staff are now managed on the ["Staff" tab](course/#course-staff).

 ## Dates

 All dates are specified in the format "YYYY-MM-DDTHH:MM:SS" using 24-hour times (this is the [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt) profile of [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)).
 All times are in the [timezone of the course instance](courseInstance.md#timezone).